-- Try to build on students' understanding of state-function concept in context of energy; - Focus on meaning of heat as transfer of energy, not quantity of energy residing in a system; - Emphasize contrast between heat and work as energy-transfer mechanisms.
+- Try to build on students' understanding of state-function concept. - Focus on meaning of heat as transfer of energy, not quantity of energy residing in a system. - Develop concept of work as energy transfer mechanism. - Guide students to make increased use of PV-diagrams and similar representations.